tchaulk/flight-tracker/README.md

 Once the script is started, send the following commands to the telegram bot:

-- /start - Starts the flight tracking
+- `/start` - Starts the flight tracking
-- /help - Brings up this list
+- `/help` - Brings up this list
-- /add <id> <idType(reg, hex)> <recurring>- Add a flight to the flight tracker, isRecurring defaults to False
+- `/add $id $idType(reg, hex) $recurring` - Add a flight to the flight tracker, recurring defaults to False
-- /remove - Remove a flight from the flight tracker
+- `/remove` - Remove a flight from the flight tracker
-- /list - List all flights being tracked
+- `/list` - List all flights being tracked